cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 author:
   name: "Kurt Madel"
 title: "CloudBees' Cross Team Collaboration for Asynchronous DevSecOps"
-date: 2019-06-08T05:50:46-04:00
+date: 2019-06-10T07:50:46-04:00
 showDate: true
 photo: "/img/cloudbees-cross-team-dev-sec-ops/locks.png"
 photoCaption: "Photograph by Kurt Madel ©2019"
 exif: "SONY RX-100 ISO 125 10.4mm ƒ/1.8 1/250"
-draft: true
+draft: false
 tags: ["jenkins","plugins","containers","CasC","DevSecOps","security","anchore","container scanning"]
 ---
 ## What is Cross Team Collaboration?
 CloudBees' Cross Team Collaboration provides the ability to publish an event from a Jenkins job that triggers any other Jenkins job on the same master or different masters that are listening for that event.
 It is basically a light-weight [**PubSub**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) for CloudBees Core Masters connected to [CloudBees Operations Center](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/operating/#managing-operation-center).
 Jenkins has had the ability to [trigger other jobs](https://jenkins.io/doc/pipeline/steps/pipeline-build-step/) for quite a while now (and [with CloudBees this is even easy to do across Masters](https://support.cloudbees.com/hc/en-us/articles/226408088-Trigger-jobs-across-masters)), but it always required that the upstream job be aware of the downstream job(s) to be triggered.
 The Cross Team Collaboration feature provides a loosely coupled link between upstream and downstream Jenkins jobs - so that any job that is interested in a certain event, for whatever reason, can subscribe to that event and get triggered whenever that event is published.

-There are a few good CloudBees' blog posts and CloudBees' documentation on CloudBees' Cross Team Collaboration:
+Here are a few good CloudBees' blog posts and CloudBees' documentation on CloudBees' Cross Team Collaboration:

 - [Cross Team Collaboration (Part 1)](https://www.cloudbees.com/blog/cross-team-collaboration-part-1)
 - [Cross Team Collaboration (Part 2)](https://www.cloudbees.com/blog/cross-team-collaboration-part-2)